 How do I prepare for an NAD+ infusion?

-Prior to visiting the clinic, it is advantageous to have eaten.
-We also recommend bringing lunch or suitable snacks with you.
-Tea, coffee and soft drinks are readily available in the clinic throughout the day.
+Prior to undergoing therapy, it is advantageous to have eaten.
+Most clinics reccommend bringing lunch or suitable snacks with you.
+Tea, coffee and soft drinks is normally provided throughout the day.

 It is advisable to wear loose comfortable clothing to ensure that you are relaxed whilst undergoing the treatment.
-There is wifi available, so feel free to bring any electronic devices, plus any books or ipods that you may wish to use during your therapy.
+Most clinics have WiFi available, so feel free to bring any electronic devices, plus any books or ipods that you may wish to use during your therapy.

-When you arrive at the clinic, you will have a thorough consultation with our doctor.
+When you arrive at your clinic, you will have a thorough consultation with a doctor.
 Within this consultation the doctor will talk through your medical history with you and assess your suitability for NAD+.

 With this information, the doctor will then be able to draw up a unique programme, personalised to suit your requirements.
 This will include the prescribing of any addictional medication and supplements.

-Once the consultation is complete, you will be introduced to your supporting nurse who will settle you into the IV Treatment Room.
-The nurse will check your vital signs and ensure that you are comfortable, before attaching you to the intravenous drip to begin the treatment.
+Once the consultation is complete, at most clinics, you will be introduced to your supporting nurse who will settle you into the IV Treatment Room.
+The nurse should check your vital signs and ensure that you are comfortable, before attaching you to the intravenous drip to begin the treatment.

 Does the process differ according to the condition being treated?